-Paris Hilton Dons A Skintight & Bedazzled Bodysuit In Throwback Pic
+Paris Hilton Rocks A Skintight & Bedazzled Bodysuit In Throwback Pic

-Paris Hilton is keeping up a steady stream of Instagram updates to keep her fans on their toes, including a prior post where she rocked a tight swimsuit.
-She’s also posted a couple of new throwback pics that were taken at Burning Man.
+Paris Hilton is putting out a steady stream of Instagram updates to keep her fans on their toes, including a prior post where she rocked a tight swimsuit.
+She’s also posted a couple of throwback pics that were taken at Burning Man.
 This time, she was spotted in a bedazzled bodysuit that likely turned heads.

 The first post was of Paris standing in the desert, with the mountains and sunset in the backdrop.
-She stood with her legs apart, and placed her left hand by her head.
-She also twirled what appeared to be a pass with her right hand.
+She stood with her legs apart and placed her left hand by her head.
+She also twirled what appeared to be an event pass in her right hand.

 Hilton’s bodysuit was skintight, and featured bedazzled accents throughout.
-This included an upside-down “v” shape on her chest, along with criss-crossing glittery designs on her arms and legs.
+This included an upside-down “v” shape on her chest, along with crisscrossed glittery designs on her arms and legs.
 The rest of the bodysuit appeared to be sheer.

 Paris accessorized with a pair of blue, reflective sunglasses.
-She also placed a pair of goggles on the top of her forehead, which were also bedazzled to match her outfit.
+She also placed a pair of goggles on the top of her head, which were also bedazzled to match her outfit.

 A second update revealed more of Hilton’s outfit.
 It was a slideshow video of her striking a variety of poses.
-In the first photo, she was photographed standing with her right shoulder facing the camera.
+In the first photo, she was photographed in side-profile.
 She looked up, and this time, her blue sunglasses were nowhere in sight.
 Her hair was done in long braids, which she pulled up into two buns on the sides of her head.

 Throughout the slideshow, Paris was spotted posing on the ground while giving flirty looks.
 The video has been watched over 51,000 times so far.